CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 ********* Download the newest version of this Python program.
-The recent software updates within the past 7 days have fixed a software bug that was previously unknown.
+The recent software updates within the past 7 days before 9-3-2023 have fixed a software bug that was previously unknown.
 Important software update on September 3, 2023 *********